hydratk/hydratk-lib-network/doc/rst/module/lib/network/dbo.rst

 `pymssql <http://pymssql.org/en/stable/>`_ in version >= 2.1.3.
 Unit tests available at hydratk/lib/database/dbo/mssql/01_methods_ut.jedi

-When PyPy is used pymssql is not installed because the module is not compatible without any alternative.
-Method DBClient raises NotImplementedError.

 **Attributes** :

 * _host - server hostname (or IP address)